-- Unusual events are in process or have occurred which indicate a potential degradation of the level of the safety of the plant.
+- Unusual Event: Events are in process or have occurred which indicate a potential degradation in the level of safety of the plant or indicate a security threat to facility protection has been initiated.
 No releases of radioactive material requiring offsite response or monitoring are expected unless further degradation of safety systems occurs.

-- An alert indicates that events are in process or have occurred which involve an actual or potential substantial degradation of the level of safety of the plant.
-Any releases are expected to be limited to small fractions of the Environmental Protection Agency Protective Action Guideline exposure levels.
+- Alert: Events are in process or have occurred which involve an actual or potential substantial degradation in the level of safety of the plant or a security event that involves probably life threatening risk to site personnel or damage to site equipment because of HOSTILE ACTION.
+Any releases are expected to be limited to small fractions of the EPA Protective Action Guideline exposure levels.

-- During a site area emergency events are in process or have occurred which involve actual or likely major failures of plant functions needed for protection of the public.
-Any releases are not expected to exceed EPA Protective Action Guideline exposure levels except near the plant site boundary.
+- Site Area Emergency: Events are in process or have occurred that involve actual or likely major failures in plant functions needed for protection of the public or HOSTILE ACTION that results in intentional damage or malicious acts; (1) toward site personnel or equipment that could lead to the likely failure of or; (2) prevent effective access to, equipment needed for the protection of the public.
+Any releases are not expected to result in exposure levels which exceed the EPA Protective Action Guideline exposure levels beyond the site boundary.

-- In a general emergency events are in process or have occurred which involve actual or imminent substantial reactor core degradation or melting with potential for loss of containment integrity.
-Releases can be reasonable expected to exceed EPA Protective Guideline exposure levels offsite for more than the immediate plant site area.
+- General Emergency: Events are in processor have occurred which involve actual or imminent substantial core degradation or melting with potential for loss of containment integrity or HOSTILE ACTION that result in an actual loss of physical control of the facility.
+Releases can be reasonably expected to exceed EPA Protective Action Guideline exposure levels offsite for more than the immediate site area.

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.